We are RoyOMartin.

 2019

 Jonathan E. Martin, chairman, passes away at age 70.
 RoyOMartin announces $30 million in capital expenditures for modernization projects at the Oakdale and Chopin, Louisiana, manufacturing plants.
-The following individuals assume new or expanded roles: Chairman, CEO, and CFO Roy O. Martin III; President and COO E. Scott Poole; Executive Vice President of Manufacturing and Product Sales Terry Secrest; and Vice President of Plywood Jeremy Burford.
+The following individuals assume new or expanded roles: Chairman, CEO, and CFO Roy O. Martin III; President and COO E. Scott Poole; Executive Vice President of Manufacturing and Product Sales Terry Secrest.

 2020

-RoyOMartin and its subsidiaries experience no reductions in force or production curtailments throughout the COVID-19 pandemic.
+RoyOMartin and its subsidiaries experience no reductions in force or production curtailments throughout the COVID-19 pandemic, relying on Legacy Health & Wellness to keep everyone safe.
 President and COO E. Scott Poole serves on the Louisiana Legislative Advisory Task Force on Economic Recovery.
 Like similar manufacturers, RoyOMartin experiences favorable U.S. market conditions for wood products and continues making capital investments across its Louisiana and Texas facilities to ensure the organization’s long-term growth and competitiveness.

 2021